Paul Weyrich: Culture war letter

 This was widely interpreted as Weyrich calling for a retreat from politics, but he almost immediately issued a clarification stating this was not his intent.
 In the evangelical magazine World he wrote:

 By 2004, Weyrich was reportedly more hopeful, given trends in public opinion and the reelection of President George W. Bush.
 In spite of his initial support for Bush, he often disagreed with Bush administration policies.
 Examples of their disagreement included the Iraq War, immigration, Harriet Miers, and fiscal policy.

 After the fall of the Soviet Union, Weyrich made many trips to Russia and was a supporter of a close Russia-United States relationship.

-Spinal injury, disability, and death

-Weyrich was diagnosed with a spinal injury known as arachnoiditis, resulting from a 1996 fall on black ice.
-From 2001 until his death in 2008, his injury left him in a wheelchair and in chronic pain.
-Complications from that fall required a bilateral, below-the-knee amputation of his legs in July 2005.

-Weyrich died on December 18, 2008, aged 66, at Inova Fair Oaks Hospital in Fairfax, Virginia.
-He was at the hospital for routine tests, and the cause of death was not released.
-In addition to his spinal injury and amputations, Weyrich suffered from type 2 diabetes.
-He was interred in Fairfax Memorial Park, Fairfax, Virginia, on December 22, 2008.

-Personal
+Personal life

-Weyrich and his wife, Joyce Anne (née Smigun), who resided with him in Annandale, Virginia, had five children as well as thirteen grandchildren.
+Weyrich and his wife, Joyce Anne (née Smigun), who resided with him in Annandale, Virginia, had five children and 13 grandchildren.